Opetushallitus/koski-mydata/README.md

 ### Running & Deploying

    * Read aws profile name from command line
-   * wait for a fix to sam-local (wrong content-type header) or roll back to older version
+   * Wait for a fix to sam-local (wrong content-type header) or roll back to older version
    * Check known security issues automatically
    * Run tests & lint before deploying

 ### Hosting

-   * use CF to set up infra
+   * Use Cloudformation/Terraform to set up infra
-   * monitoring
+   * Monitoring
    * API Gateway to VPC
    * Create role for Lambda function
    * Set up domain for Lambda function (IAM or Cloudfront or WAF?)